akaliacius/akaliacius.github.io/_drafts/async-rxjava.md

 ```

+---
 ## Web Client

-Okay, we have learned about services lets discuss web client.
-In this post, I
+We have learned about services let's discuss web client.
+In this post,
-used [Vert.x Web Client](https://vertx.io/docs/vertx-web-client/java/).
-It is asynchronous, easy to use HTTP and HTTP/2
+I used [Vert.x Web Client](https://vertx.io/docs/vertx-web-client/java/).
+It is asynchronous,
+easy to use HTTP and HTTP/2
 client that supports RxJava too.

 ```java